p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 ---
 <span style="margin-left: 10px;"></span>
 In the realm of computer science and software development, efficiency is extremely important.
-As the size of data and the complexity of operations take bigger proportions, the performance of algorithms becomes a critical concern.
+As the size of data and the complexity of operations increases, the performance of algorithms becomes a critical concern.
 Big O Notation is a mathematical concept that helps programmers understand and quantify the efficiency of their algorithms.
 In school, we always wondered why we needed math, all those formulas and equations with no sight of numbers.
 Well, Big O Notation is one of the reasons why math is essential in programming, and although we don't like it, it is a